-There is no provision under the Indonesian Bankruptcy Law that stipulates a specific period when the preferential transfer claim can be made.
-However, a request for the nullification of a preferential transfer shall be made by the receiver.
+There is no provision under the Indonesian Bankruptcy Law that stipulates a specific period in which the preferential transfer claim can be made.
+However, a request for the nullification of a preferential transfer must be made by the receiver.
 The claim can be made only if the borrower has a receiver.